Kalman Charitable Trust prizes and fellowships

 Kalman Teacher Excellence Prizes Application Form

-For more details or to nominate a teacher, please take a look at the application forms below.
-The deadline for applications for both prizes is 1 September 2023.
+For more details or to nominate a teacher, please take a look at the application form below.
+The deadline for applications is 1 September 2023.

 Kalman Charitable Trust Teacher Fellowships

-These prestigious fellowships are awarded each year to develop leaders in the Secondary Mathematics and Statistics teaching community.
-The Fellowship is a year long programme at the University of Auckland’s Department of Mathematics.
-It includes activities, collaborations, seminars, presentations, resource development, upskilling mathematical/statistical content knowledge, and development of leadership skills.
+These prestigious fellowships are awarded each year to develop leaders in Mathematics and Statistics teaching by supporting them to undertake postgraduate study at the University of Auckland's Department of Mathematics.

 Past Winners of Kalman Teacher Fellows